TejashreeG/TejashreeG/README.md

 - 👋 Hi, I’m @TejashreeG
-- 👀 I’m interested in working on linux technologies
+- 👀 I’m interested in working on Front end technologies
-- 🌱 I’m currently learning RedHat Linux
+- 🌱 I’m currently learning new front end technologies
 - 💞️ I’m looking to collaborate on gmail
 - 📫 How to reach me tejughadge92@gmail.com